lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-1.rst

 **7. Select images obtained with specific filter.**
 Click on the "down arrow" in the header of the column "lsst band".
 Select only one filter (say ``g``) and click "search".
-This will further restrict the selected inmages.
+This will further restrict the selected images.